Bambi (The Young Ones)

 "Bambi" is the seventh episode of British sitcom The Young Ones.
 It was written by Ben Elton, Rik Mayall and Lise Mayer, and directed by Paul Jackson.
 It was broadcast on BBC2 on 8 May 1984, as the first episode of the show's second series.
 It parodies University Challenge.
-This scene also showcased the two emerging sides of British comedy at the time: The Young Ones, representative of the new British 'Punk' Alternative Comedy scene, against comedians who represented the new 'Oxbridge' Comedy Scene.
+This scene also showcased the two emerging sides of British comedy at the time: The Young Ones, representative of the new British 'Punk' Alternative Comedy scene, against comedians who represented the new "Oxbridge" Comedy Scene.

 Plot

-An upset Neil bursts into the house, interrupting a story Rick is telling to an uninterested Vyvyan and Mike, and describes an encounter in which a complete stranger called him smelly.
-Mike realizes that none of the four have washed any laundry for over two years.
+An upset Neil bursts into the house, interrupting a story Rick is telling an uninterested Vyvyan and Mike, and describes an encounter in which a complete stranger called him smelly.
+Mike realises that none of the four has washed any laundry since October 1981.
 One of Vyvyan's dirty socks comes to life and tries to escape the house; after they destroy it, Mike insists that they visit the local launderette immediately, but Vyvyan reminds him that they have to wait until it opens the next morning.

 After a night's sleep, the four rush downstairs and set out for the launderette, only to find that none of the washing machines will accept their clothing.
 Vyvyan tricks one machine into opening its door so he can stuff in the load, but the four then discover that they have neither any laundry detergent nor the coins needed to operate the machine.
 Once they return to their house, Neil suddenly remembers that they have been invited to represent Scumbag College on University Challenge that evening.
 Still wearing their dirty clothes, they rush to catch a train as Motörhead perform their song "Ace of Spades" in the living room.